 To this date, the French influence is visible in the city.
 Because of this elegance and beauty, the city is also called Pearl of the South.
 Since 2005, the historic city center has been listed as a UNESCO World Heritage Site.

 French traces there are – for example, at the main square stands Cuba’s only triumphal arch.
 The early settlers erected it in memory of their distant homeland.
-It stands at the western side of Parque José Martí, Cienfuegos’ main square.
+It stands on the western side of Parque José Martí, Cienfuegos’ main square.

 From the tower of the Palacio Ferrer, you have a beautiful panoramic view.